parclick/api-doc/README.md

 | open_24h | 24h service | boolean |
 | max_height | Maximum height in centimeters | integer |

+To identify if a car park has a valid product for the dates and vehicle selected, it is necessary to access the *passes* node and select the first one which is the closest one.
+This result is indicative since it is always mandatory to consult the bestpass to confirm availability.
+If the node *passes* is empty this parking does not have availability.
+Another possibility is the AENA car parks that show a product with a price -127.
+These parkings should consult the price with the bestpass.

 ### _Header:_
 Authorization: Bearer {JWT_TOKEN}